bragg-gh/bragg-gh/README.md

-## Danny Bragg
+# Danny Bragg
-University of Illinois, Chicago.

 office:
 email:

+I am a lecturer at the University of Illinois, Chicago.
+Previously, I have been a postdoc at the University of Utah, UC Berkeley, and MSRI.
+My research is in algebraic and arithmetic geometry.
+I have been particularly interested in K3 surfaces, Calabi-Yau varieties, derived categories, and algebraic stacks, particularly in mixed and positive characteristic.

-# Papers:
+## Papers:

 <!--
 **bragg-gh/bragg-gh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.